Sunday 19 May 1940

 The BEF pulls back near Lille.

 On the Maginot Line, the German 71st Infantry Division, after a three-day battle, take the left-most anchor of the line, Fort La Ferté (known as Panzerwerk 505 to the Wehrmacht).
-The French inside succumb to smoke and toxic fumes after their ammunition catches fire.
+The French inside succumb to the smoke and toxic fumes after their ammunition and other items catch fire.
 The fort, 20 km south of Sedan on a hill overlooking the Chiers River, has been blocking the German advance.
-The Germans occupy the village of Villy. underneath the fort The fort had been scaled back during construction due to cost, making it a death trap for the 107 soldiers inside.
+The Germans occupy the village of Villy.
+Underneath Villy, the fort had been scaled back during construction due to cost, making it a death trap for the 107 soldiers inside.

 The Luftwaffe bombs Royal Navy destroyer HMS Whitley, which must be beached and scuttled.